-What does your ideal career look like?
+What can you do with your geoscience degree?
 The common perception of a geoscientist as a hammer-toting outdoorsperson is not always representative of what a geoscientist actually does.
 In fact, many geoscientists do not conduct field work or study rocks.
 The broad skills gained from a geoscience degree can be transferred to many other fields, such as law, medicine, finance or journalism.
-Your geoscience degree can support you in finding a job that fits your interests, motivations and career goals.
+Your geoscience degree can support you in finding a job that fits your interests and career goals.

 To meet the challenges of the future, we need a diverse geoscience workforce.
 Your individuality and life experiences make you uniquely equipped to have an impact in the geosciences.

 Discover geoscientists like you.
 Read the stories of 500 Queer Scientists.
 Connect with 500 Women Scientists.
 Join a group of Unlikely Hikers.
 Hear the experiences of Chicano/Hispanic and Native American scientists.
 Follow the stories of Black Geoscientists.
 Watch the IF/THEN: Women in Geoscience video series.